Avatarchik/UnityStandaloneSQLRanking/README.md

 https://ornithoptergames.com/how-to-set-up-sqlite-for-unity/

-Please don't forget to dispose and close SQLiteConnection instances and command instances; otherwise, the memory leak occurs.
+Please don't forget to dispose and close SQLiteConnection and command instances; otherwise, the memory leak occurs.